robseb/rsyocto/README.md

 # Author
 * **Robin Sebastian**

-*rsYocto* was developed by Robin Sebastian a year ago as an student project and for his master thesis further optimized.
+*rsYocto* was developed by Robin Sebastian a year ago as an student project and futher for his master thesis optimized.
 No companys were involved in this project.